Bedrock-OSS/bedrock-wiki/docs/visuals/retexturing-spawn-eggs.md

 In this tutorial we are going to retexture the spawn egg so it looks more like your spawned item, and less like an egg.

-## Creating the texture:
+## Creating the Texture

 You can easily take a screenshot of your entity using the Blockbench software.
 Load the mode, and select export screenshot from the drop-down.

 If you don't want an image like this, you can also create your own pixel art, or use any image you like.

-## Adding the texture:
+## Adding the Texture

 Add the texture file under `textures/items/`.
 I personally suggest creating an `eggs` folder to contain all the spawn egg textures.
 For example, `textures/items/eggs/my_entity.png`.
 The file itself should be square.

-## Giving the texture a name:
+## Giving the Texture a Name

 Now we need to give our texture a short-name.
-This can be done by adding a new file:
+This can be done in item_texture file:

-<CodeHeader>textures/item_texture.json</CodeHeader>
+<CodeHeader>RP/textures/item_texture.json</CodeHeader>

 ```json
 {